kanidm/kanidm/book/src/developers/designs/replication_coordinator.md

 be inelligible for replication participation.
 This is to allow for forced removal of a potentially compromised node.

-The KRC will periodically examine it's RUV.
+The KRC will periodically examine its RUV.
 For any server entry whose UUID is not contained in the RUV, and whose "time first seen + trime window" is less than now, then the server entry will be REMOVED for inactivity since it has now been trimmed from the RUV.